iammatthew2/zoink/README.md

 # Zoink

-Zoink is a fast, cross-shell tool for directory navigation, directory bookmarking and shell snippet management/execution.
+Zoink is a fast, cross-shell tool for directory navigation with directory bookmarking.
 It is inspired by [z.sh](https://github.com/rupa/z), [fasd](https://github.com/clvv/fasd), and [autojump](https://github.com/wting/autojump), leveraging a similar algorithm for fuzzy/frecency ranking for directory lookup.

-`zoink` is an executable that can be called for setup and configuration.
-The alias `z` is the daily driver.
+The alias `z` is the daily driver with the `zoink` executable providing setup and configuration options.

 ## Quick start